ashley68k/halflife-enhanced/README.md

 This SDK serves to add features and enhancements for programmers, mappers, and players as a base for other mods.

+# Features/To-Do List:

+- Integrate BASS library and plugin support to allow for more flexible audio playback and format support
+- Enhanced viewpunch/recoil code
+- Scripting engine for maps
+- Streamline adding weapons and new content
+- Make more aspects of the game configurable with ConVars and decoupling (for instance, allowing multiplayer weapon features in singleplayer with a cvar)

+And more!

 # Half Life 1 SDK LICENSE

 Half Life 1 SDK Copyright © Valve Corp.